Updated 8 days ago

 Hello, I’m Zion.
 Caring for people has always been my passion, a quality I’ve embraced since birth.
 I began my journey in the helping profession in 2013 as a Volunteer Youth Worker and have since gained diverse experience in various caregiving roles, including live-in care, support work in supported living settings for young autistic adults, care assisting in care homes, and serving as a registered backup carer for a foster parent.
 Currently, I work in hourly care.

-I am now supporting a different gentleman on a daily basis for seven-hour shifts, a role I have held for the past year.
+I was supporting a different gentleman on a daily basis for seven-hour shifts, a role I had held for just over a year, until November 2024 when my placement came to an end due to medical changes and the need for more care.
 However, I am ready to return to live-in care, where I can provide more consistent support and companionship.

 In my free time, I enjoy going to the gym, and I am a Christian, with my faith being an important aspect of my life.
 I am trustworthy and can provide references from past clients’ families and former colleagues.